-Additionally, if a parent has better education, leading to a better job, they do not experience as much work-related stress as those with limited financial means.
+Additionally, if a parent has a better education, leading to a better job, they do not experience as much work-related stress as those with limited financial means.
 Money problems tend to be an incredible stressor in the lives of many.
 Some turn to alcohol and other drugs to help numb themselves to the situation they are in.
-When children see these patterns of behavior, they are more likely to adopt them into their own lives and carry them into their adulthood.
+When children see these patterns of behavior, they are more likely to adopt them into their own lives and carry them into adulthood.

 The Influence of Gang Participation on Addiction and Alcoholism

 Certain social involvements, such as membership in a gang, lead to higher rates of addiction and alcoholism.
 The prevalence of gangs was high in 1996 with an estimated number of 30,800 gangs nationwide.
 This number dropped to around 20,100 gangs in 2003.
 However, since then the number has steadily increased back up to 30,700, with an estimation of over 850,000 individual gang members.

 Street gangs are usually the primary distributors of illicit drugs and other substances.
 They assist in drug smuggling and getting illegal substances into the United States for distribution.
 Selling drugs is often the primary source of income for many gangs nationwide.